theiconic/php-ga-measurement-protocol/README.md

 ```

 ## Usage
-The required paramters for all hits are Protocol Version, Tracking ID and Client ID.
-Some optional ones like IP Overrride are recommended if you don't want all hits to seem like coming from your servers.
+The required parameters for all hits are Protocol Version, Tracking ID and Client ID.
+Some optional ones like IP Override are recommended if you don't want all hits to seem like coming from your servers.
 ```php
 use TheIconic\Tracking\GoogleAnalytics\Analytics;